The tag slides neatly behind the scrap while the journal lies flat. Lift the page and it drops onto the table.

 Sources used while building this guide

-These references shaped the two-edge pocket logic, beginner material limits, and preservation warning for replaceable inserts.
+These references shaped the two-edge tuck logic, beginner material limits, and the torn-edge repair.

 Continue Reading

-Next, shrink the holding area to one clean corner so photos, tickets, and small cards stay more visible.
+Next, shrink the holding area to one clean corner grip so photos, tickets, and small cards stay more visible without turning into glued-down decoration.

 Continue reading